Perl-Apollo/Corinna/rfc/attributes.md

 use the `= undef` default.

-If `optional_identifier` is present in parenthesis, this must be a legal Perl identifier and will be used at the parameter name.
+If `optional_identifier` is present in parenthesis, this must be a legal Perl identifier and will be used as the parameter name.

 ```perl
 class Soldier {